peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This specification can be implemented by:

-// Edit: I don't think we should talk about bootstrapping trust from HTTP,
-// because I am extremely skeptical that it would be possible to operate OPENID-FED
-// over HTTP, or that this specification would let you bootstrap into HTTPS.
-It
-// may still be possible, but we don't need to make that promise here.
 - Federation Entities that join a federation to attest themselves as trustworthy, and then retrieve X.509 Certificates for their official HTTPS Federation Entity ID.